Skip to content

 The College of St. Scholastica

 A significant part of the college experience is exploring new interests, hobbies and passions.
 For some at The College of St. Scholastica, this means adventuring in northern Minnesota’s beautiful woods and lakes.
-Through Outdoor Pursuit, we encourage students to get out and be active by participating in group excursions into the wilds.
-Our trained guides also provide the education necessary to make outdoor activities safe, respectful and fun!
+Through Outdoor Pursuit (OP), students are encouraged to get out and be active by participating in group excursions into the wild.
+Trained guides also provide the education necessary to make outdoor activities safe, respectful and fun!

 St. Scholastica students packing up gear in the Outdoor Pursuit office.